Jaime-Yair/algorithmsPorject/README.md

 ## Files in the project

-1. First list item
+1. `omnidroid.py`:
-   - First nested list item
-     - Second nested list item

-omnidroid.py:

-The main Python script that implements the memoized dynamic programming solution.
+   - The main Python script that implements the memoized dynamic programming solution.

-Input File(s):
+2.Input File(s):

-Use `git status` to list all new or modified files that haven't yet been committed.

-Text files containing information about the parts, dependencies, and sprocket costs.
-Examples include example-input.txt and big-input.txt.
+   - Text files containing information about the parts, dependencies, and sprocket costs.
+Examples include `example-input.txt' and `big-input.txt'.